Danyan Leng

 Research

 This is an overview of my research experiences in various fields and systems that shaped my future academic goal to continue my study in graduate school.
-For more information, my full CV is available here
+For more information, my CV is available here.

 Biodiversity and Wildlife Conservation

-As a young wildlife scientist, a significant part of my research background is in ecology and conservation science.
+A significant part of my research is in ecology and conservation science.
 During my undergraduate study, I participated in fieldwork and projects to learn and practice a variety of wildlife research techniques, including camera trapping, mark-recapture, population surveys, bird banding, and habitat assessment.
 To better understand how to analyze the field data collected, I also received additional training in the application of quantitative tools to terrestrial and aquatic ecology.

 While pursuing my master’s degree at Yale, I was interested in using data-driven and solution-based approaches to promote international collaborations on wildlife conservation.
 I was excited to deepen my research skills through advanced courses that use R, Python, ArcGIS, and other tools to generate models and maps for species distribution, wildlife movement, landscape connectivity, and remote sensing data.
 Through this learning process, I also had the opportunity to learn from and collaborate with conservation practitioners and stakeholders to develop actionable conservation plans.

-After graduating in 2022, I began my postgraduate training at the Jetz Lab of Yale Biodiversity and Global Change Center.
+After graduating in 2022, I had two years postgraduate training at the Jetz Lab of Yale Biodiversity and Global Change Center.
 With a team of experts in conservation biology, engineering, and data science, I am building my capacity of applying interdisciplinary research to large-scale conservation.

 Integrating Socioeconomic Perspectives to Conservation